UnquietCode/Tumblr-Likes-Grid/README.md

 # Deprecated!

-This project is no longer being hosted or maintained.
+This project is no longer being improved or hosted.
 Please feel free to fork the code or spin up your own server.